EnterpriseDB/cnp-sandbox/README.md

 expect that Prometheus and Grafana are already part of that infrastructure: there you can install Cloud Native PostgreSQL, the suggested metrics and the provided Grafana dashboard.

+If you are using Openshift then this Helm chart will not work.
+The installation of the operator is different in Openshift; there it should be installed using [OLM](https://docs.openshift.com/container-platform/4.7/operators/understanding/olm/olm-understanding-olm.html).
+Additionally, the monitoring stack should be installed in Openshift using the associated Openshift installation methods for those applications.

 ![Example of dashboard](dashboard.png)